1908 Motor Parkway Sweepstakes

 Then & Now: The Massapequa Lodge

 Continuing our "Then and Now" series, this photo captured Old 16, the eventual winner of the 1908 Vanderbilt Cup Race, climbing the Long Island Motor Prarkway bridge over Massapequa-Hicksville Road.
-To the right is the Massapqua Lodge, one of the three John Russell Pope-designed toll lodges opened… (0 comments)
+To the right is the Massapqua Lodge, one of the three John Russell Pope-designed toll lodges opened in 1908.
+(0 comments)